pramnora/php/README.md

 also, is based on what that particular programming language either can/or else, can't do.

 **NOTE**: There are many different versions of PHP...I believe, the latest version is 8.

--(Because, I'm not an *expert* in this language; but, only a mere *beginner*; therefore, I can't hardly claim to be able to explain what the differences between these versions are...?)-
+-(Because, I'm not an *expert* in this language; but, only a mere *beginner*; therefore, I can hardly claim to be able to explain what the differences between these versions are...?)-

 ## Installing PHP on Linux Ubuntu...